scarletti-ben/google-drive-uploader/README.md

 It is likely that I will freeze a similar project to a single-file application in future

-This project, in its current state, is linked to the Google Drive account for `guesshuu` and folder ID `1LYpYpQwnPnlK7q7DU5cEPrpmSQZMWE0k`, this folder can be moved and renamed as Google Drive folders have unique IDs
+This project, in its current state, is linked to the Google Drive account for `guesshuu` and a fixed folder ID, this folder can be moved and renamed as Google Drive folders have unique IDs

 It relies primarily on API access being enabled via `Cloud Console` for a Google Drive account, and requires a downloaded `client_secret` file in `json` format.
 With these two steps, the script can generate `token.json`.
 In future runs `token.json` will be used for authentication, or you will need to reauthenticate and regenerate a valid `token.json` from `client_secret.json`.
 This project does not cover setting up API access or downloading the initial `client_secret.json`